raspberrypi/documentation/usage/scratch/gpio/README.md

 #### Explorer HAT Pro

-This card is a bit more of a challenge to drive since it has  parts that are plain gpio connected and parts that are i2c connected.
+This card is a bit more of a challenge to drive since it has  parts that are simply gpio connected and parts that are i2c connected.

-- LEDs
+- 4 LEDs
-- Output connectors
+- 4 5v output connectors
-- Input connectors
+- 4 buffered input connectors
-- Motor driver (2 off)
-- ADCs (4 off)
+- 2 H-bridge motor drivers
+- 4 analogue inputs
+- 4 capacitive input pads

+Set `AddOn` to `ExplorerHAT`.
 The commands currently operational are

 - `led + led number ( 1 ..
 3) +  [ on | high | off | low ]`
 - `output + input number ( 1 ..
 3) +  [ on | high | off | low ]`
-- `motor + motor number (1|2) + speed + (0..100)` - motor speed is set as a percentage.
+- `motor + motor number (1|2) + speed + (0..100)` - motor speed is set as a percentage i.e. `motor1speed42`

 They have matching variable forms